tautme/country-levels/README.md

 Country Level IDs are short codes used to identify country polygons and other administrative areas in [Natural Earth](https://www.naturalearthdata.com/) datasets.

-This repository also contains each individual shape exported as GeoJSON files.
+This repository also contains each polygon exported as a GeoJSON file.

-Data licensed as public domain, code has MIT License.
+Data is licensed as public domain, code has MIT License.

 ### Why is it needed?

-I developed this library when trying to make a map from COVID-19 datasets and realized that there is no way to refer to a piece of land in a short and unique way.
+I developed this library when trying to make a map from COVID-19 datasets and realized that there is no way to refer to a piece of land reliably.

-When someone refers to "Italy", does it include Sardinia?
-What about Sicily?
+When a dataset refers to "Italy", does it include Sicily?
 Is it fun to parse "Korea, South"?

-Country Level ID was developed to have a standard way of referring to all kind of administrative areas down to state / province / county level in all countries.
+Country Level ID was developed to have a reliable way of referring to all kinds of administrative areas down to state / province / county levels in all countries.